lsst-dm/ctrl_ingestd/README.md

 ```
 usage: ingestd [-h] [-c FILE] [-D]

-Listens to Kafka events on successfully replicated files and ingest them into a local Butler.
+Listens to Kafka messages on successfully replicated files and ingest them into a local Butler.

 options:
   -h, --help            show this help message and exit